lizmat/articles/5to6-exceptions.md

 check for truthiness by calling the `.Bool` method) and `with` (which checks for definedness by calling the `.defined` method).

-One can very easily create ones own `Exception` classes by inheriting from the `Exception` class and providing a `message` method.
+One can very easily create `Exception` classes by inheriting from the `Exception` class and providing a `message` method.